 - a copy of your original contract indicating that you control all reprint rights

-- if you transferred additional rights to the publisher, a statement from the publisher transferring all rights to you or a statement from the publisher granting permission to reprint the work (if the latter, please request world rights for all editions and all media, including digital).
+- if you transferred additional rights to the publisher, a statement from the publisher transferring all rights to you or a statement from the publisher granting permission to reprint the work (we prefer that you request world English-language rights for all editions and all media, including digital)

-- Please do not put note markers on display matter (chapter titles, epigraphs, and subheadings) and do not use more than one note per sentence.
+- Do not put note markers on display matter (chapter titles, epigraphs, and subheadings) and do not use more than one note per sentence.

 - If you use a lot of abbreviations, consider creating a list of abbreviations.